nayak-nirmalya/hardhat-fcc-nft-moralis/README.md

 2. Sell Page:
    1. You can list your NFTs on the marketplace

+MORALIS:

+1. Connect it to local blockchain
+2. Which contract, which events and what to do when it hears those events.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started